usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `37e0916005611a4c2812dbf681d3c826`
-- :material-text: **Run description:** Named entities are extracted using SAP Business Objects Thingfinder (TF) without special domain dictionaries.
-Our system constructs a extraction rule for TF from the pre-processed query which consists of tokens of the source entity (plus synonyms), target entity type (as predefined in TF) and most important tokens of the narrative.
-Target entities a scored by the minimal distance within a document, which are aggregated across the candidate documents (also considering the relevance of the retrieved document). - The narrative query is pre-processed using the Stanford Part-of-Speech-Tagger - The source entity is queried to Freebase and the most popular synonyms are retrieved - A key word query is constructed consisting source entity, alternative names and verbs and nouns from the narrative (plus additional rewriting wrt. advanced search engines features) - Candidate documents are retrieved from a commercial web search engine (Life Web: Google, we took in this run 16 documents) - Candidate target entities are scored as described above - For home page finding, we collect advanced features of the web search engine (such as "find related documents" or "homepage URL occurs in anchors of other Web-pages") - As set of features is applied to score potential homepages, the features are aggregated using weights which are trained using a genetic algorithm - Finally the homepage URLs are mapped to Clueweb-IDs
+- :material-text: **Run description:** - The narrative query is pre-processed using the Stanford Part-of-Speech-Tagger - The source entity is queried to Freebase and the most popular synonyms are retrieved - A key word query is constructed consisting source entity, alternative names and verbs and nouns from the narrative (plus additional rewriting wrt. advanced search engines features) - Candidate documents are retrieved from a commercial web search engine (Life Web: Google, we took in this run 16 documents) - Candidate target entities are scored as described above - For home page finding, we collect advanced features of the web search engine (such as "find related documents" or "homepage URL occurs in anchors of other Web-pages") - As set of features is applied to score potential homepages, the features are aggregated using weights which are trained using a genetic algorithm - Finally the homepage URLs are mapped to Clueweb-IDs

 ---
 #### G64